 - (a) Full-time monthly-paid teachers including temporary monthly-paid teachers may be granted up to 28 days paid sick leave in their first year of service in aided schools.
 On completion of each succeeding year of service in aided schools a further 48 days will be granted.
 Paid sick leave can be accumulated up to a maximum of 168 days.
 The calculation of leave entitlement for part-time monthly-paid staff should be the same as the full-time monthly paid staff.
-However, a member of staff with a break of service of more than 45 days will forfeit his/her sick leave balance. - (b) Daily-rated supply teachers who have worked under a continuous contract for not less than 4 weeks are eligible for sickness allowance at the rate of two paid sickness days for each completed month of employment in accordance with the Employment Ordinance. - (c) Sick leave exceeding two days should be supported by a valid medical certificate issued by a registered medical practitioner. - (d) No-pay sick leave may be granted if a member of staff's leave balance/entitlement has been exhausted.
+However, with effect from 1 September 2006, a teacher with a break in service of more than 1 year will forfeit his sick leave balance. - (b) Daily-rated supply teachers who have worked under a continuous contract for not less than 4 weeks are eligible for sickness allowance at the rate of two paid sickness days for each completed month of employment in accordance with the Employment Ordinance. - (c) Sick leave exceeding two days should be supported by a valid medical certificate issued by a registered medical practitioner, a registered dentist or a registered Chinese medicine practitioner. - (d) No-pay sick leave may be granted if a member of staff's leave balance/entitlement has been exhausted.

-Note: Laboratory technicians and specialist staff will enjoy such benefits as teachers with regard to sick leave.
+Note: Laboratory technicians and specialist staff will enjoy such benefits as teachers with regard to sick leave, except that laboratory technicians or specialists with a break in service of more than 45 days will forfeit their sick leave balance.